dustinpfister/blog_posts/_posts/js-array-flat.md

 ## 2 - Vanilla javaScript alternatives

 For the most part I should be able to just use the array flat method and move on with my life when it comes to this sort of thing.
 However if I am using an old version of node that does not support this method, then I might need some kind of alternative.
-Also when it comes to coding purly for the sake of learbning, making a method like this might not be a waste of time because it can prove to be a good exercise of writing a recurse method when it comes to creating a depth feature for the method.
+Also when it comes to coding purely for the sake of learning, making a method like this might not be a waste of time because it can prove to be a good exercise of writing a recurse method when it comes to creating a depth feature for the method.

 ### 2.1 - Basic reduce concat example